materiaraiding/materiaraiding-old/_savage/m4s.md

 >
 > ![image](https://github.com/user-attachments/assets/670cd245-1cf6-4989-bb5b-af1651dd115e)

-Wicked Thunder will end this mechanic with another Wrath of Zeus raidwide before beginning the next mechanic:
+Wicked Thunder will end this mechanic with another Wrath of Zeus raidwide before beginning the next major mechanic **Electrope Edge**.

 ### Electrope Edge 1
 The boss will spawn four electrope cubes in the corners of the arena.
 She will then cast **Witchgleam** and begin charging the cubes by firing untelegraphed line AOEs into the cubes in sets of two.
 She will do this three times, leaving two cubes with 1 hit and two cubes with 2 hits.
 The cubes with 2 hits will cause a 3x3 explosion centred around the cube, leaving that quadrant unsafe.
 The cubes with 1 hit will cause a 1x1 explosion on their tile, but leave the rest of the quadrant safe.